 5 tbsp very strong coffee (or espresso)

 1. For the cake: Melt chocolate and butter together, then cool.
-Meanwhile, heat oven to 300F.
-Butter and line the base and sides of a 9"springform pan with parchment paper.
+Meanwhile, heat oven to 325F.
+Butter and line the base and sides of 9"springform pan with parchment paper.

 3. While cake cooks, put pears, vanilla pod and 4 cups water into saucepan.
 Weigh pears down under surface with small plate, then simmer for 20 mins, covered, until tender.
 Leave to cool in liquid if you have time.
 Cut each pear into 6 long slices, then remove stalk and core.

-4. For tmascarpone layer, half-fill medium saucepan with water, then bring to simmer.
+4. For mascarpone layer: Half-fill medium saucepan with water, then bring to simmer.
 Put yolks, sugar and 6 tbsp of the Marsala into large bowl, sit it over just-simmering water, then whisk for 5 mins until mixture is thick and holds trail for few secs.
 Put mascarpone into bowl, beat with 2 tbsp more Marsala to loosen, then whisk in egg mix in 2 batches, until smooth, thick and light.

 5. You're now ready to assemble the trifle.
 Cut cake in half - it will be squidgy, so don't worry if it breaks up.
 Spoon some of mascarpone layer into bottom of dish, then top with a few pears and a sprinkling of grated chocolate.
 Put half of cake on top, then sprinkle with some of remaining Marsala and coffee.
 Spoon more of mascarpone over, then top with more pears and more chocolate.
 Top this with next piece of cake, spoon over more Marsala and coffee, then spoon remaining mascarpone mix over top.
 Finish with remaining pears.
 Chill for at least 2 hrs, or up to 2 days.
 When ready to serve, cover with last of grated chocolate.